EarthBigData/openSAR/training/DATA_HOWTO.md

 # EBD TRAINING WORKSHOPS

-# Installation of the installation test data
+# Installation of the test data

     Unpack the test data in the same directory where the notebook folder resides